By: Kevin Dahlke

 Shallow water fishing allows you to get away with lighter baits, as you may only be fishing 6 feet of water.
-These lighter baits can get to the strike zone fairly quickly and back to hooking another fish, but, what happens when the fish are relating to deep water, 30 feet or more.
+These lighter baits can get to the strike zone fairly quickly and back to hooking another fish, but, what happens when the fish are related to deep water, 30 feet or more.

-The Eye-Dropper Spoon allows you to getting to these deeper fish much quicker and that in turn, allows you better chances of keeping the fish in the area.
+The Eye-Dropper Spoon allows you to get to these deeper fish much quicker and that in turn, allows you better chances of keeping the fish in the area.
 Lately, I have been tipping the spoon with half of the Impulse Stone Fly plastic and by bringing the size of the plastic down, this is more enticing to the more of the finicky fish.